pmuens/awesome-serverless/README.md

 - [The case for serverless in the enterprise](https://thenewstack.io/less-proving-enterprises/) - Post about serverless computing in an enterprise context.
 - [Operationalizing serverless - 5 key consideration](https://www.trek10.com/blog/operationalizing-serverless-considerations/) - What to take care of when going production with a serverless architecture.
 - [The hidden costs of serverless](https://read.acloud.guru/the-hidden-costs-of-serverless-6ced7844780b) - How much a serverless architecture really costs in production and how to calculate it.
+- [How to build a serverless URL shortener](https://medium.freecodecamp.org/how-to-build-a-serverless-url-shortener-using-aws-lambda-and-s3-4fbdf70cbf5c) - How to build a Serverless URL shortener using AWS Lambda and S3.

 ## Screencasts